-Safety instructions for installing the fuel pipes!
+Safety Instructions for Installing the Fuel Pipes!

-- Only use a sharp blade to cut the plastic/rubber fuel hoses and pipes.
-Metal fuel pipes should be cut using an appropriate pipe cutter. - Ensure all cuts are free from burrs and the fuel lines are not crushed or restricted. - The fuel line from the fuel metering pump to the heater should be run to give a continuous rise. - Fuel lines must be secured every 50cm to avoid noise and/or damage by vibration. - Fuel lines must be protected from any mechanical damage. - Avoid running the fuel lines where their condition and longevity may be affected by movement, vibration or heat. - Do not secure the fuel lines to any exhaust system. - Do not position any fuel connection where it could leak onto electrical connections or hot surfaces. - Approval must be sought from any engine manufacturer or the boat manufacturer, before sharing an existing fuel feed. - The fuel must not be conveyed by gravity or overpressure in the fuel tank. - Withdrawal of fuel after the boat engine fuel pump is not allowed.
+- Only use a sharp blade to cut the rubber fuel hoses and pipes.
+Metal fuel pipes should be cut using an appropriate pipe cutter. - Ensure all cuts are free from burrs and the fuel lines are not crushed or restricted. - The fuel line from the fuel metering pump to the heater should be run to give a continuous rise. - Fuel lines must be secured every 50cm to avoid noise and/or damage by vibration. - Fuel lines must be protected from any mechanical damage. - Avoid running the fuel lines where their condition and longevity may be affected by movement, vibration or heat. - Do not secure the fuel lines to any exhaust system. - Do not position any fuel connection where it could leak onto electrical connections or hot surfaces. - Approval must be sought from any engine manufacturer or the boat manufacturer, before sharing an existing fuel feed. - Do not tap into any engine fuel system that is not under positive pressure. - The fuel must not be conveyed by or overpressure in the fuel tank. - Withdrawal of fuel after the boat engine fuel pump is not allowed. - Take note of minimum fuel line length from fuel pump to heater, see Figure 16.